fjungclaus/KomootHighlightsAsGpxExporter/README.md

 ## Description
 * This is a small Tampermonkey userscript to export your Komoot tour highlights as waypoints within a GPX file.
 * The exported GPX file can be imported in Garmin BaseCamp or Garmin devices.
-I've tested this with an Oregon 600, a Fenix 6 and a Edge 1000+.
+I've tested this with an Oregon 600, a Fenix 6, an Edge 1030+ and an Edge 1040.
 * Might also run with Greasemonkey in Firefox, but I didn't find the time to test that until now ...
 * There is also the possibility to export the Komoot highlights as comma separated values, to be imported in programs like OpenOffice Calc.
 This might be used to create roadbooks, etc.